LPgenerator/django-db-mailer/docs/signals.rst

 When all signals was configured, you need to reload your wsgi application.
 Auto-reloading can be configured on settings by WSGI_AUTO_RELOAD/UWSGI_AUTO_RELOAD.
 But if you launch application on several instances, do it manually.

+*Note: Do not use big intervals, if tasks on queue more than 3-4k.
+It can crash a celery worker.*